 Now, although intelligent minds like you certainly possess the skills and intent to further fortify the pillars of a more self-reliant and progressed India, you would need the necessary technological support to realise the vision.
 After all, be it research or innovation, it is technology that enables its realisation and execution.
 We are all aware how technology, over the years, has been transforming everything around us.
 However, one thing that really astonishes me is the pace at which it is happening.
 Be it technologies like Artificial Intelligence (AI), Virtual Reality (VR), Internet of Things (IoT), machine learning, robotics or the latest gadgets and services that we come across in our personal day-to-day lives like smartphones and 24X7 Internet connectivity – all these technologies are changing everything, right from our day to day behaviour and perception to our work culture, outlook and even the way the industry operates today.

 In the prevailing condition today, it is all about making the optimum use of available modes of technological resources.
 Since the enforcement of the social distancing and remote working culture globally, dependence on external communication platforms has been felt like never before.
-As they say that is the of , but in our world these days, it's often actually exactly in reverse: Invention Is Increasingly Becoming the Mother of Necessity.
+As they say that necessity is the mother of invention, but in our world these days, it's often actually exactly in reverse: Invention Is Increasingly Becoming the Mother of Necessity.
 It is not that these technologies were not there earlier, it’s just that the greater need for these communication platforms was created during the period with the circumstantial decline in personal or physical contact.
 Even when we talk about this online convocation ceremony.
 This is the first time that I am attending and addressing such a ceremony online and, I guess, so is it the first instance ever for this institute as well.
 I feel it is different but surely exciting.

 While on a personal front, we are connected to the world 24X7, we can get information about almost anything from any part of the world at our fingertips.
 An analytic software can even predict your future buying behaviour.
 In fact, I have even read that, in future, Google Assistant will be able to read and reply to your messages from WhatsApp and other apps.
 Considering the rapid pace at which technology is evolving, I earlier wondered if this is affecting us negatively; however, when we look at the larger picture, I strongly believe that it is only helping us humans become better and better with our decision taking abilities by making us more and more informed.